 Monday, 2.
 May 2022

-“Basically, any child up to the age of six to eight years who has to use a metered-dose inhaler or a spray because of asthma, obstructive bronchitis, a hypersensitive bronchial system or similar chronic lung disease should use an inhalation aid”, explains Dr Franziska Stieglitz in an interview.
+“Basically, any child up to the age of six to eight years who has to use a metered-dose inhaler or a spray because of asthma, obstructive bronchitis, a hypersensitive bronchial system or similar chronic lung disease should use an inhalation chamber”, explains Dr Franziska Stieglitz in an interview.
 She has been working as a paediatric pneumologist for over fifteen years and guides parents and their children on the use of a spacer nearly every day.

 The experienced paediatrician considers a spacer to be important for children because “it is very difficult (...) to coordinate releasing the spray and at the same time taking a deep breath”.
-Children can overcome these coordination difficulties if they use an inhalation aid.
+Children can overcome these coordination difficulties if they use an inhalation chamber.

 In this quick guide we will show you how children should inhale properly using the VORTEX® spacer.